Connect with us

 -to show and receive affection

-Of course, some asexual people have little to no sex drive or sexual desire and that is also okay since asexuality means different things to different people.
+Of course, some asexual people have little to no sex drive or sexual desire, and that is also okay since asexuality means different things to different people.

 7. AUTOROMANTIC